scalacenter/sprees/README.md

 You don't have to be new to open source to attend -- anyone who wants help making a contribution to one of the represented Scala projects is welcome.

-The event is free.
+The event is free, please RSVP [here][register].
 Conference registration is not required.

 **Your challenge?** Get one pull request merged into one of the projects, and get this awesome t-shirt: